 Unfortunately, wood rot can be a problem with timber weatherboard.
 Wood rot occurs when water remains in contact with an unprotected surface for a long period, so it’s common in much older weatherboard houses.

-Rotting wood is common in window frames, exterior doors and doorframes, decks/verandahs, the roof and indoor locations, particularly around areas like the kitchen and bathroom.
+Rotting wood is a common problem inspectors find, especially in window frames, exterior doors and doorframes, decks/verandahs, the roof and indoor locations, particularly around areas like the kitchen and bathroom.
 Wood rot can also be seen when there is not enough clearance between the house and the ground.
 Wood rot may be invisible to the naked eye.
 Your building and pest inspector, armed with a torch and screwdriver can help you find soft, brittle or crumbly timber.

 Termites